Glossary of Key AAQEP Terms

 Proposal Review Form The document used by proposal reviewers to jointly record feedback on a provider’s Accreditation Proposal.

 Quality Review Team A group consisting of AAQEP-trained quality assurance reviewers who conduct a quality assurance review.
 Teams include reviewers who fill the role of a team lead and a local practitioner nominated by the provider.
 The size of the QRT is based on the size and complexity of the program(s) under review.
-A typical team consists of three to five individuals.
+A typical team consists of four to five individuals.

 Quality Review Team Report Report authored by reviewers summarizing the team’s findings after the site visit.
 A draft of the report is shared with the provider for factual correction; the final report is shared with both the provider and the AAQEP Accreditation Commission.